Sambhav234/delta-demo/README.md

 # delta-demo
-This is the git &amp; github demo class
+This is the git &amp; github demo class.Got it!